confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

     ![](2021-08-30-09-32-11.png)

-1. Click View Dataset.
+1. Click "View Dataset".

     ![](2021-08-30-09-32-26.png)

     You should now see a project appear called `bigquery-public-data`.

-1. Click on **Compose New Query** in the upper right corner.
+1. Click on "Compose New Query" in the upper right corner.

-1. Building on the last query in Task 1, paste the following query in the editor which will return data for the Average Number of Days For a Response (By Programming Language and Year):
+1. Building on the last query in Task 1, paste the following query in the editor which will return data for the *Average Number of Days For a Response (By Programming Language and Year)*:

     ```sql
     SELECT Programming_Language, Year, Avg(Number_of_Days_for_Response) as Average_Number_of_Days_for_Answer